All About FMS: An Overview

 The Financial Management Service (FMS), a bureau of the United States Department of the Treasury, provides central payment services to Federal Program Agencies, operates the federal government's collections and deposit systems, overseeing a daily cash flow of $89 billion.
 FMS provides government-wide accounting and reporting services, and manages the collection of delinquent debt owed to the government.
 FMS also supports federal agencies' financial management improvement efforts in the areas of education, consulting, and accounting operations.

-FMS has about 1,800 employees, one-third of whom are located in three Regional Financial Centers (RFCs): Kansas City, MO; Philadelphia, PA; and San Francisco, CA; and two Debt Collection Centers.
+FMS has about 1,800 employees, one-third of whom are located in two Regional Financial Centers (RFCs): Kansas City, MO and Philadelphia, PA; and two Debt Collection Centers.
 The RFCs issue payments by electronic funds transfer (EFT) and paper check, and the Debt Collection Centers collect debts older than 180 days on behalf of federal agencies.
 All FMS employees, including the Commissioner, are career civil servants.

 What We Do at FMS